Raising Concerns: Employers in Singapore Mis-Labeling their Staff to Avoid OT Payments

 However, he said cases of misclassification were relatively low compared to other complaints.

 “The 50 cases make up less than one percent of all cases.
 There are many more referred to the Tripartite Alliance for Dispute Management (TADM),” said the spokesman.

 Under provisions of the Employment Act, those who earn below $2,500 a month have the rights for overtime payments.

 The way employers can avoid this is to classify them as managers of executives.

 Labour MP, Patrick Tay had on June 21 said in a blog posting that some employers had inflated job titles to avoid the overtime claims.

-According to his estimate, there were about 30,000 workers in Singapore who earn less than $2,500 a month and have been classified as professionals, managers and executives.
+According to his estimate, there were about 30,000 workers in Singapore who earn less than $2,500 a month.
+Still, they have been classified as professionals, managers, and executives.

-MOM said each case will be assessed individually based on the job scope and according to the law.
+MOM said that it will assess each case individually based on the job scope and according to the law.

-The MOM also pointed out a recent High Court judgement that made it clear that a person who holds a supervisory function is not automatically regarded an executive.
+The MOM also pointed out a recent High Court judgment.
+The judgment made it clear that a person who holds a supervisory function is not automatically an executive.